Information for students choosing their GCSE options

 subjects in addition to three other free-choice options:

-3. Triple Science, where students gain separate qualifications in Biology, Chemistry and Physics, is in the options choices, although students will be invited to take this option if their prior attainment in science suggests that this is an appropriate choice for them.
+3. Triple Science, where students gain separate qualifications in Biology, Chemistry and Physics, is in the options choices.

 How will the subjects be taught and examined?